-For a phone that aims to keep up with modern trends, the use of a regular micro USB Type-A port feels like an unforgivable oversight, though.
+For a phone that aims to keep up with modern trends, the use of a regular micro USB port feels like an unforgivable oversight, though.

 - The Vivo V11 Pro feels quite compact for a phone with a 6.4-inch screen.

 - The phone looks elegant, feels slim and is very comfortable to operate.

 - The almost full-view fascia with narrow bezels feels enchanting.